JuliaLang/www.julialang.org/blog/2021/01/snoopi_deep.md

 @@note
 **Box 3** Generally we speak of [call graphs](https://en.wikipedia.org/wiki/Call_graph) rather than call trees.
 But because inference results are cached (a.k.a., we only "visit" each node once), we obtain a tree as a depth-first-search of the full call graph.

+Keep in mind that this can sometimes lead to surprising results when trying to improve inference times.
+You may delete a node in the graph, expecting to eliminate it and all of its children, only to find that the children are now sitting under a _different_ parent node, the next function to be inferred that calls your child, and was previously relying on it being cached.
 @@

 Each node in this tree is accompanied by a pair of numbers.